tvainika/objection-keyset-pagination/README.md

 **limit:** The number of rows per request if not set.
 The limit can be also set per query with `.limit()`.
 Default value is 10.

 **countTotal:** Query total number of rows.
-Two queries must be performed to get the total count.
-Default value is true.
+Default value is false.
+Second query will be performed to get the total count.

 The options can be provided by optional second argument when registering the plugin: